ayushks27/Ingestra/README.md

     - Introduce orchestration (Airflow)
     - Add automated tests for ingestion scripts
     - Support cloud storage (S3-style ingestion)

-Deployment

-    - The Streamlit application is deployed using a lightweight demo database for visualization.
-    - Large-scale ingestion and full datasets are intentionally excluded from deployment and are handled via local or cloud-based ingestion pipelines.

 Author

     Purnendu Raghav Srivastava